 For tax treatments that can be accomplished by using a trust structure or a tokutei mokuteki kaisha (TMK), please see 8.2 Mitigation of Tax Liability.

-There are no legal restrictions on the acquisition of real property in Japan by non-residents, except that those buyers are required to make a post-transaction filing pursuant to the Foreign Exchange and Foreign Trade Law.
+There are no legal restrictions on the acquisition of real property in Japan by non-residents, except that such buyers are required to make a post-transaction filing pursuant to the Foreign Exchange and Foreign Trade Law.

-As further elaborated in 5 Investment Vehicles, there are three commonly used investment structures in real estate investments, and financing structures vary depending on the investment vehicles used for the transaction:
+As further elaborated in 5.
+Investment Vehicles, there are three commonly used investment structures in real estate investments, and financing structures vary depending on the investment vehicles used for the transaction.

-Financing structures for share deals vary depending on the purpose and nature of the deal.
+Financing structures for share deals vary, depending on the purpose and nature of the deal.

 A mortgage is the most typical security interest created by a borrower who holds outright ownership of real estate.
 If the borrower and the lender intend to enter into financing transactions on a continual basis, a revolving mortgage may be created instead.
 If the borrower holds an interest in real estate in the form of a TBI, a pledge over the TBI is the principal security interest in place of a mortgage.
 Some lenders may require pledges over insurance claims.

 There are no special restrictions on granting security over real estate to foreign lenders.
-However, a licensing requirement applies if a foreign financial institution lends money in Japan as part of its money lending business, unless the institution is a licensed bank in its home country and has a Japanese branch.
+However, a licensing requirement applies if a foreign financial institution lends money in Japan as part of its money-lending business, unless the institution is a licensed bank in its home country and has a Japanese branch.
 Thus, foreign institutions that do not satisfy those requirements often consider purchasing bonds, rather than making loans.
-Investors must note that bonds issued by Japanese corporations must be unsecured, unless special procedures are taken in accordance with the Secured Bond Trust Law.
+Investors should note that bonds issued by Japanese corporations must be unsecured, unless special procedures are taken in accordance with the Secured Bond Trust Law.

 Interest payments to non-resident lenders are generally subject to withholding taxes.